City of Bell scandal: Other city officials

-Lourdes Garcia, the city's director of administrative services, and Eric Eggena, the director of general services, were paid more than $400,000 each.
-Garcia has since agreed to a 61% pay cut, and Eggena was terminated.
+Lourdes Garcia, the city's director of administrative services, and Eric Eggena, the director of general services, were paid an annual salary of $231,000 each.
+Garcia has since agreed to a 28% pay cut down to $165,000 per year, and Eggena was terminated.
 An unnamed third official was also let go.

 Bell officials voted unanimously to consider legal action against city officials, political consultants, and others.

 State lawmakers and investigators traveled to the city of Bell on November 8, 2010, to probe the Los Angeles suburb's alleged corruption and governance problems.
 When residents were told by the state auditor that their leaders mismanaged tens of millions of dollars of the blue-collar city's money, using it largely to pay themselves enormous salaries, they "gasped in shock and disbelief."
 The auditors spoke at the hearing called by state Assemblyman Hector De La Torre, who said he wanted to give residents of the working-class city of 36,000 "a full accounting of what had happened".

 The Los Angeles Times reported that in a review of state and local records it was discovered that independent audits of public agencies in California frequently failed to recognize and note cases of questionable mismanagement and obvious fraud.
 The report cites San Diego, Compton and South Gate as other cities plagued by public corruption that received dubiously clean audits.
 "Bell residents know their civic house is in disarray," said Supervisor Gloria Molina.
 "There is no way order can be restored in Bell until residents there have an accurate picture of the city's finances."